The best places to eat, drink and stay in Norfolk

 - {{.}} {{/amenities.health}}

 Looking out over the salt marshes of the north Norfolk coast, Titchwell Manor is one of the best places to stay – and to eat – in an area that’s not short of contenders.
-Divided between a main building, cottage annexe and stable block, it houses 26 boutique rooms, featuring super-king beds, private patio areas and freestanding baths.
-A couple even have their own terraces with private hot tubs, but if that’s not quite private enough, you can always opt for a shepherd’s hut in the garden, with its own shower room, living area, hot tub and wood- burner.
-Work up an appetite on the Norfolk Coast Path before dining at the hotel’s renowned three AA-rosette restaurant – or just pick up some fish and chips from its sister business, Eric’s.
+Divided between a main building, a cottage annexe and a stable block, it houses 26 boutique rooms, featuring super-king beds, private patio areas and freestanding baths.
+A couple even have their own terraces with private hot tubs, but if that’s not quite private enough, you can always opt for a shepherd’s hut in the garden, with its own shower room, living area, hot tub and woodburner.
+Work up an appetite on the Norfolk Coast Path before dining at the hotel’s renowned three-AA-rosette restaurant – or just pick up some fish and chips from its sister business, Eric’s.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}